CONCERN: Thoracic Back Pain

 Massage Therapy

 Massage therapy may help relieve tension in the muscles of the upper back.
+The muscles between the shoulder blades, around the ribs, and along the thoracic spine often become tight or guarded when the mid-back is stiff or overworked.

 Treatment may include: